inspirehq/elixir_course/day_one/day_one_teachers_manual.md

 By the end of Day One, students will:
 - Understand immutability and its implications for program design
 - Master pattern matching in various contexts
+- Apply recursion for list processing and functional problem solving
+- Leverage the Enum library effectively for data transformation
+- Apply streams for memory-efficient data processing
+- Recognize and apply tuple return patterns for robust APIs
 - Use the `with` clause for elegant error handling
-- Recognize and apply tuple return patterns
-- Leverage the Enum library effectively
 - Compose functions using the pipe operator
-- Understand OTP process primitives
+- Understand OTP process primitives and concurrent programming
-- Build and test GenServers
+- Build and test GenServers for stateful processes
+- Implement counter applications with GenServer patterns
-- Apply supervision strategies
+- Apply supervision strategies for fault-tolerant systems
+- Coordinate work distribution with queues and workers
-- Debug and test concurrent systems
+- Debug and test concurrent systems effectively
+- Use Agents for simple state management
+- Implement parallel processing with Tasks

 ---